The

 Q: Can I use some different headphones?

-A: Generally the 32 Ohm headphones that come with portable
+A: Generally the 32 Ohm headphones that come with

-and transformer combination are intended to get the best loudness
+ceramic earpiece and transformer combination are intended to

-from weak signals.
-If you have some special high impedance radio
+get the best loudness from weak signals.
+If you have some

-headphones, those might work.
+special high impedance radio headphones, those might work.

-Q: I've read that piezo earphones like those used here have
+Q: I've read that piezo earphones like those used here

 A: This is a common misconception.
 These ceramic element

-earphones have more than 1 Meg Ohm resistance at D.C. as you would measure with a
+earphones have more than 1 Meg Ohm resistance at D.C. as you would measure with

-about 6K Ohms.
-6K is still quite high but this makes for a very
+impedance of about 6K Ohms.
+6K is still quite high but this

-poor radio if you connect the diode to the top of the tuning coil
+makes for a very poor radio if you connect the diode to the

-and the other end of the diode direct to the earpiece, as it loads
+top of the tuning coil and the other end of the diode direct

-the tuned circuit too heavily giving very sloppy tuning and is
+giving very sloppy tuning and is also a poor power match

-also a poor power match giving low sound level.
-Unfortunately you
+giving low sound level.
+Unfortunately you see this statement

-see this statement and circuit configuration all too often.
+and circuit configuration all too often.

-Q: What does the ferrite rod do in this crystal set radio?
+Q: What does the ferrite rod do in this crystal set

-A: That's a good question, worthy of a separate page with an explanation
+A: That's a good question, worthy of a separate page

-of using a ferrite rod in a crystal set radio.
+explanation of using a ferrite rod in a crystal set radio.

 Q: Isn't AM radio dead in the UK?